oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 - :meth:`oracledb.createPool()`: Can add a pool to the cache.
 - :meth:`oracledb.getPool()`: Retrieves a pool from the cache.
-- :meth:`oracledb.getConnection()`: Can use a pool in the cache to retrieve connections .
+- :meth:`oracledb.getConnection()`: Can use a pool in the cache to retrieve connections.
 - :meth:`pool.close()`: Automatically removes a pool from the cache.

 Using the Default Pool